3ahmnm-htlsbg/inclass-simpleSubNumbers-cs-NicoB/README.md

 none

 ### Lessons Learned:
-+How to create public variables, assign them in the scene to the script +Call Methods from "On-Click"
+- How to create public variables, assign values to them in the scene
+- Call Methods from "On-Click"
-+How to make objects uninteractable
+- How to make objects uninteractable

 Copyright by NicoB